James E. Swett: Further combat service

 Swett returned to Guadalcanal after a short stay in a Naval hospital and learned that Admiral Marc Mitscher had nominated him for the Medal of Honor.
 After a short rest in Australia, Swett checked out in the Vought F4U Corsair to which VMF-221 was converting and moved to a new base in the Russells.
 Promoted to captain, Swett covered the Rendova landings on June 30, 1943, adding two Mitsubishi G4M "Betty" medium bombers to his score and sharing the downing of a Mitsubishi A6M Zero.

 Eleven days later, near the island of New Georgia, Swett downed two more Bettys.
 Seeing his wingman's Corsair under attack, he also shot down a Zero.
 However, he failed to see a second Zero and was himself shot down.
 He was rescued by indigenous tribal members in a canoe and traveled by ten-man canoe for several hours to an Australian coast watcher's location.
 A PBY flying boat returned Swett to the Russells.
 In October 1943, over the major Japanese airbase at Kahili, Bougainville, Swett added one confirmed Zero and one probable, but lost his wingman.
-In November, he added to his list of kills 2 more Vals and a possible Kawasaki Ki-61 Tony, a new Japanese fighter.
+In November, he added to his list of kills two more Vals and a possible Kawasaki Ki-61 Tony, a new Japanese fighter.

 On December 11, Swett returned to the United States on a Dutch motor ship, arriving in San Francisco on New Year's Eve.
-After less than 24 hours, he shipped out to San Diego, where he was granted 30-days leave and married Lois Anderson, his longtime sweetheart.
+After less than 24 hours, he shipped out to San Diego, where he was granted a 30-day leave and married Lois Anderson, his longtime sweetheart.
 Swett was then transferred to NAS Santa Barbara, California, where he worked up a newly manned VMF 221 in the Corsair.

 Now carrier-qualified and assigned to the USS Bunker Hill, Swett flew two strikes over Japan and then supported the landings at Iwo Jima and the operations on Okinawa.
 On May 11, 1945, he shot down a Yokosuka D4Y Judy kamikaze, which he described as a "sitting duck".
 Swett watched from the air as the Bunker Hill was struck by two kamikazes, causing such damage that he was forced to land on another carrier.

 Swett later returned to the States and was assigned to MCAS El Toro, California, where he began to train for Operation Olympic, the invasion of Japan.
 At war's end, VMF 221 was second in aerial victories among Marine Corps squadrons with 185 enemy planes downed.
 Swett's combat record includes 103 combat missions, 15.5 confirmed victories and four probables.
 He earned the Purple Heart, two Distinguished Flying Crosses, and the Medal of Honor.